KatekovAnton/MACS-docs/API/GameMatchDeployLogic.md

 ```lua
 static GameMatchDeployLogic deployPredefined(Rect zone)
 ```
 Deploy is skipped.
 If the survey is set to MAX_MATCH_SURVEY_MIN, the zone will be used to unveil resources.
+Keep in mind - if you use `deployPredefined`, then `OnPlayerDeployStarted` and `onPlayerDeployFinished` will not be executed since the deploy is not performed at all.
+Instead, ose other events like `onMatchPrepared`, to setup the initial states.

 ## Properties